Hoël II, Duke of Brittany: Life

-Hoël was the son of Alain Count of Cornouaille and his wife, Judith of Nantes, granddaughter of the illegitimate son of Alan II of Brittany.
-Hoël started the House of Kernev (Cornouaille) of Brittany, which ruled the Duchy until 1156.
+Hoël was the son of Count Alan Canhiart of Cornouaille and his wife, Judith of Nantes, granddaughter of the illegitimate son of Duke Alan II of Brittany.
+Hoël started the House of Cornouaille of Brittany, which ruled the duchy until 1156.

-Hoël became Count of Nantes in 1054.
-The title came to him through his mother's family.
-Matthew I of Nantes, Count of Nantes until his death in 1050, was the nephew of Hoël's mother, Judith of Nantes, the son of her only brother Budic of Nantes.
-Alain Canhiart seize the County in the name of his son Hoël in 1050, and held it as Regent for his son until 1054.
+Hoël became count of Nantes in 1054.
+The title came to him from his maternal cousin, Count Matthew I of Nantes, who died in 1050.
+Alan Canhiart seize the county in Hoël's name in 1050, and ruled it as regent for his son until 1054.
+Duke Conan II of Brittany attempted to seize Nantes in 1054 but was defeated.

-Conan II, Duke of Brittany, attempted to seize Nantes in 1054 but was defeated.
-Hoël ruled the County of Nantes in his mother's name from this date until Judith's death in 1063.
-From 1063 onward he was Count of Nantes in his own right.

-Conan II, Duke of Brittany, died childless in December of 1066 and the duchy passed to his sister Hawise, Hoël's wife.
-Hawise became Duchess of Brittany and as her husband, Hoël became Duke of Brittany jure uxoris.
-Hawise died in 1072 and Hoël acted as regent for his son, Alan IV, until 1084.

-Little is known of the lives of Hawise and Hoël.
-However, this political marriage between the House of Rennes in the east and the House of Cornouaille in the west may have further strengthened Brittany at a time when external interference was attempted by William the Conqueror.
+Conan died childless in December 1066 and the duchy passed to Hawise and Hoël, but their marriage may have further strengthened Brittany at a time when external interference was attempted by William the Conqueror.
+Hawise died in 1072.

 During his reign Hoël faced several rebellions from Breton nobles.
 Geoffrey Grenonat of Rennes (an illegitimate son of Duke Alan III of Brittany and half-brother of Hawise) led a revolt and was joined by Ralph de Gael who had returned to Brittany from England after the failure of the previous year's Revolt of the Earls.
 In 1076, Ralph having plotted against Hoël, was besieged at Dol.
 William the Conqueror came to Hoël's aid, after which Hoël finally made peace with Ralph.